Smashed Potatoes with Olive Oil and Herbs

 - Add the garlic powder, thyme, pepper and salt to a small bowl and stir to mix.
 Sprinkle the mixture over the potatoes.
 Roast for 15- 20 minutes, until they are soft and tender on the inside with a few crispy places on the outside.

-- Scoop the potatoes onto a serving platter and drizzle with about 1 tbsp of olive oil.
+- Scoop the potatoes onto a serving platter and drizzle with about 1 tablespoon of olive oil.
 Sprinkle the fresh parsley over the potatoes and serve.